 The visit to the Borghese Gallery is included in the Roma Pass, which includes a flat rate for access to the major attractions.
 With it, you will save a lot of money on individual museum tickets and a lot of time in queues.

-Rome is one of the most touristic capitals and with more points of interest in the world, so if you are going to spend several days in the city and want to visit most of its wonders without dying in the attempt I advise you to get a Roma Pass without hesitation.
+Rome is one of the most touristic capitals and with more points of interest in the world, so if you are going to spend several days in the city and want to visit most of its wonders without perishing in the attempt my suggestion is to not think twice and get a Roma Pass.
 You can check what it is and how to get it in this other article I wrote about Rome Pass and other passes.

-However, remember that even if you have your Roma Pass, to visit the Borghese Gallery you are also required to reserve your entrance time in advance.
-To do so, you can make your reservation by phone at 0039 06 32 810 or by sending an e-mail to [email protected] (reply within 48 hours).
+However, remember that even if you have your Roma Pass, to visit the Borghese Gallery you are also required to select a time of visit in advance.
+For this, you can make your reservation by phone at 0039 06 32 810 or by sending an e-mail to [email protected] (they usually reply within 48 hours).

 In addition, the museum is open every day of the year except Mondays and on January 1 and December 25.